TuxVinyards/qqX/README.md

 - Quickemu and Quickgui may be installed but are _not essential_.

-- [Full installer details](https://github.com/TuxVinyards/qqX/wiki/Installation) in the wiki pages
+- [Full installer details](https://tuxvinyards.github.io/qqX/docs/Installation) in the qqX pages

 ## Reliability